 As previously mentioned in Section 3, Artesia Consulting produced a consumption forecast for SES Water for measured and unmeasured non-households.
 Three scenario forecasts (Lower, Central and Upper) as well as a baseline forecast were produced.
-Exact details on how this consumption data was included in the model is provided in the Demand Forecast Updates for the WRSE Regional Plan report in Appendix B.
+Exact details on how this consumption data was included in the model is provided in the Demand Forecast Updates for the WRSE Regional Plan report in Level 2 Appendix D of this reportLevel 2 Appendix D.